-Quilavira
+Quilavira - Peru

-Minera IRL announced in late February 2009 that it signed an option to purchase the Quilavira Gold Exploration Project from Ingerieria y Tecnologia Minero-Metalurgica SA ("ITMM").
+Minera IRL announced in late February 2010 that the Company had signed an option to purchase the Quilavira Gold Exploration Project from Ingerieria y Tecnologia Minero-Metalurgica SA ("ITMM").

 The 5,100 hectare tenement package is located in the Tacna district of southern Peru.
 ITMM acquired the property from Newcrest Mining Limited in a competitive tendering process.